datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/host-crd.md

 metadata:
   name:  skip-mapping-still-wrong
   labels:
-    examplehost: staging       # This doesn't match the Host's mapping_selector,
+    examplehost: staging       # This doesn't match the Host's mappingSelector,
-spec:                          # and if the Host specifies mapping_selector AND the
+spec:                          # and if the Host specifies mappingSelector AND the
   hostname: host.example.com   # Mapping specifies hostname, BOTH must match.
 So
   prefix: /httpbin/            # the matching hostname isn't good enough.
   service: http://httpbin.org